-Regardless of the industry, the KPIs, the mission, or the job title, being a successful leader requires a plethora of transferrable skills.
+Regardless of the industry, the key performance indicators (KPIs), the mission, or the job title, being a successful leader requires a plethora of transferrable skills.
 Historically, skills such as conflict resolution, communication, critical thinking, creativity, and a host of others, have been categorized as soft skills.
 These soft skills are much harder to evaluate; however, the absence of these skills in any leader’s repertoire will prove detrimental.

 Although people tend to focus on the importance and output of hard skills, I contend that most soft skills are far more technical and aren’t as easy to develop and apply.
 One soft skill that has been a hot topic is EQ or emotional intelligence.
 Those with high EQ scores can establish useful interpersonal connections.

 However, I find that there is another soft skill that will prove vital to the future of leadership; cultural intelligence, or CQ.

 With a high focus on diversity and inclusion, your likelihood of working on a multicultural team in high.
 For Black Millennials looking to make a mark as a leader, here are a few tips on building a high CQ so that you can lead a team that doesn’t look like you or comes from the same cultural background.